AustinMadert/Text-Generation-Using-RNNs-for-DnD-Applications/README.md

 for training.
 A wrapper class was created for ease of workflow and iteration during training, and it <a href='Models/textGen.py'>can be accessed here.</a>

-A jupyter notebook that will showcase the workflow using the text generators is currently underconstruction, but will be uploaded soon.
+A jupyter notebook that walks through using the textGen module for data processing, model fitting, and text generation <a href='textGen_Keras_Generator.ipynb'>can be found here in this repository.</a>

 As you may have guessed, my own interest and experience in roleplaying games is the inspiration behind this project, besides my desire to use deep learning for